waqifalam/cs1531-lab01/README.md

 **Summary:**
  1. `ssh-keygen -t rsa -C "github_email@example.com"`
  2. Hit Enter 3 times to accept default location and skip the password creation step.
+(You can **ignore** the output of this command)
  3. `cat ~/.ssh/id_rsa.pub`
  4. Copy the entire output of the above command, including the *ssh-rsa* at the start
  5. Go to https://github.com/settings/keys and click **New SSH Key**